Guilherme (footballer, born April 1990)

 Guilherme Haubert Sityá (born 1 April 1990), known as Guilherme ([ɡiˈʎɛʁmi]), is a Brazilian professional footballer who plays as a left-back for Süper Lig club Konyaspor.

-Guilherme moved to Europe at age 21 and represented sides in Romania, Germany, Poland and Turkey, after starting his career in native Brazil.
-In the former country, he won four domestic trophies combined with Petrolul Ploiești and FC Steaua București.
+After starting his senior career in native Brazil, Guilherme moved to Europe at age 21 and represented various sides in Romania, Germany, Poland and Turkey.
+In the former country, he appeared in over 100 Liga I matches and won four domestic trophies with Petrolul Ploiești and Steaua București combined.

+Guilherme also made over 100 Ekstraklasa appearances for Termalica Nieciecza and Jagiellonia Białystok in Poland, before moving to Süper Lig team Konyaspor.

 Career

 On 5 June 2017, he signed a contract with Jagiellonia Białystok.